Church of St. John the Baptist, Molenbeek

 Designed by the architect Joseph Diongre and built between 1930 and 1932 in Art Deco style, it is one of three major churches in Brussels made of reinforced concrete (the other two are the Basilica of the Sacred Heart in Koekelberg and the Church of St. Augustine in Forest).
 Belonging to the Metropolitan Archdiocese of Mechelen–Brussels, the church and the Catholic parish it belongs to gave their name to the municipality.
 The building received protected status on 29 February 1984.

 The church is located on the northern side of the Parvis Saint Jean-Baptiste/Sint-Jan-Baptistvoorplein, not far from the Place Communale/Gemeenteplein (the municipal square of Molenbeek).
 This site is served by Comte de Flandre/Graaf van Vlaanderen metro station on line 5 of the Brussels Metro.

 History

 Medieval church

-As early as the 9th century, Molenbeek was the site of a church dedicated to Saint John the Baptist, following a bequest from Saint Gertrude of Nivelles, the mythical founder of Nivelles Abbey, whose statue adorns the transept of the current building.
+As early as the 9th century, Molenbeek was the site of a church dedicated to Saint John the Baptist, following a bequest from Saint Gertrude of Nivelles, the mythical founder of Nivelles Abbey, whose statue adorns the current building's transept.
 There were successive buildings whose chronology and locations are not clearly determined.
-The parish itself, whose boundaries were much greater than today, reaching as far as the river Senne, seems to predate the 9th century, and from the end of the 12th century, also included a chapel dedicated to Saint Catherine which, separated from the village by Brussels' city walls, gradually became the current Church of St. Catherine in the / neighbourhood of Brussels.
+The parish itself, whose boundaries were much greater than today, reaching as far as the river Senne, seems to predate the 9th century, and from the end of the 12th century, also included a chapel dedicated to Saint Catherine, which, separated from the village by Brussels' city walls, gradually became the current Church of St. Catherine in the Quays or Sainte-Catherine/Sint-Katelijne Quarter of Brussels.